 The atmospheric pressure is not the same as the sound pressure.

-p are the pressure variations in air that the static air pressure is superimposed.
+p are the pressure fluctuations in air that the static air pressure is superimposed.

 The standard atmospheric pressure is 101,325 pascals = 1,013.25 hPa = 101.325 kPa